Punktum-dk/epp-service-specification/README.md

 - info and check requests made to this environment will reflect sandbox data.
 For host objects, some static content synched in by DK Hostmaster, in addition to sandbox data
 - create requests made to this environment will be serialized in the sandbox environment, provided that syntax and data are valid
 - Domains will be enqueued and are processed for possible activation, responses are reflected in messages available for polling, propagation into a zone file is not supported
-- Contacts (users) can be created and will be available in the sandbox system
+- Contacts (users) can be created and will only be available in the sandbox system

 - The Change Password operation will only change the password in the sandbox environment
 - This environment is available to both registrars and name server administrators